Turkey violence: How dangerous is Turkey's instability?

 Why is Turkey challenged on so many fronts?

 Turkey sees itself targeted by three groups of "terrorists": IS, Kurdish militants and coup-plotters.

-But as the coup inquiry continues, so too do Turkey's internal security threats.
+But as the purge continues, so too do Turkey's internal security threats.

 A long-running internal conflict with Kurdish militants had been quiet for a couple of years, until an IS suicide bomber targeted a rally of young Kurdish activists near the Syrian border at Suruc in July 2015.

 Violence in the main cities tended to target party offices, particularly those of the left-wing and pro-Kurdish HDP (Peoples' Democratic Party).
 The banned Marxist DKHP-C has periodically carried out attacks on police and Western embassies.

 But then the ceasefire collapsed.
 In one year, more than 600 members of the Turkish security forces were killed in attacks blamed on the militant PKK.